isomerpages/govtech-dsa/pages/faq.md

     <input type="checkbox" id="accordion2">
     <label for="accordion2">What is new about the Digital Services Awards in 2024?</label>
     <div>
       <p>The Digital Services Awards first began in 2021 as an internal event for government agencies.
-Additional award categories were introduced in 2022 and 2023 to honour citizens and industries for their valuable contributions.</p>
+Subsequently, additional award categories were introduced in 2022 and 2023 to recognise citizens and industries for their valuable contributions.</p>
-      <p>We are proud to introduce the addition of two new nomination-based award categories this year: the Most User-Centric Website and the Most Mobile Optimised Website awards.</p>
+      <p>We are pleased to announce the addition of two new nomination-based award categories this year: the Most User-Centric Website and the Most Mobile Optimised Website awards.</p>
     </div>
   </li>
 	<li>
     <input type="checkbox" id="accordion3">
     <label for="accordion3">What is the theme for Digital Services Awards 2024?</label>
     <div>
-      <p>The theme of Digital Services Awards 2024 is "Sparking Co-creation, Igniting Innovation."
-It celebrates the power of co-creation and user-centricity to ignite better innovations and improvements across digital services in Singapore.</p>
+      <p>The theme for the Digital Services Awards 2024 is "Sparking Co-creation, Igniting Innovation."
+It celebrates the power of co-creation and user-centricity in driving better innovations and improvements across digital services in Singapore.</p>
     </div>
   </li>
 </ul>